Day Trip from Fargo: Nelson’s Pumpkin Patch

 Open on weekdays and weekends.
 Admission fee for weekdays is $15.00 per person and weekday hours are 3:00 p.m. – 7:00 p.m.
 Please note: the Pumpkin Blaster and Corn Cannon are not offered on the weekdays and the week of October 23 – 27th, they will be closing at 6:00 p.m.

 Nelson’s Pumpkin Patch weekend hours are 11:00 a.m. – 6:00 p.m.
 Admission fee for weekend is $15.00 per person.
 And this rate does not include the Corn Cannon or the Pumpkin Blaster.
-The fee includes Patch admission, one ticket to the Gruesome Granary Haunted House, hayrides, all patch activities, and admittance to the small corn maze.
+The fee includes Patch admission, one ticket to the Gruesome Granary Haunted House, hayrides, all patch activities, and admittance to the small and large corn maze.

 Note that entry to the Eleven Acre Corn Maze will not be allowed after 5:45 p.m. each day, unless your group has made special arrangements.